-First introduced by European immigrants in the mid-19th century as a culinary and medicinal herb, garlic mustard quickly spread all across the United States, crowding out native plant species and in the process endangering insect diversity.
-At many locations in the United States garlic mustard has become such as problem that some County Noxious Weed Control Boards require property owners to eradicate it.
+First introduced from Europe in the mid-19th century as a culinary and medicinal herb, garlic mustard quickly spread all across the United States, crowding out native plant species and, in the process, endangering insect diversity.
+At many locations in the United States, garlic mustard has become such as problem that some weed control boards actually require property owners to eradicate it.

 |Botanical Name||Alliaria petiolata|

 |Common Name||Garlic mustard, garlic root, sauce-alone, jack-by-the-hedge, mustard-root|

 |Sun Exposure||Sun exposure|

 |Soil pH||Neutral to acidic|

 What makes garlic mustard so invasive is that a single plant produces between 600 and 7,500 seeds, which can survive in the soil for up to five years.
 Even more discouraging, garlic mustard is also allelopathic, which means the plant releases chemicals into the soil that inhibit the growth of other plant species.
 If not controlled, garlic mustard will grow into large monocultures, the types that you might see in wooded areas while hiking.